Want to make use of your dental benefits? No problem!

 We are proud to be preferred providers for:

 No insurance?
 Need extra financing assistance?
-We have options!
+We have multiple options!

 Frequently Asked Insurance Questions

 1. Why doesn’t my dental insurance cover all of my appointments?

 Dental insurance functions much differently than medical insurance and generally has a much lower deductible.
 Beyond your regular cleanings, exams, and x-rays, insurance will not be paying everything in full.
 This is because treatment services such as fillings or crowns are paid based on percentages with dental insurance, and typically the more expensive the treatment, the less insurance will pay.
 It’s a good idea to know your benefits so that dental insurance restrictions are not surprising.